-You’re not likely to carry a generator with you if you’re escaping from a disaster on foot, but it may be a consideration if you’re evacuating your home in a vehicle.
+You’re not likely to carry a generator if you’re escaping a disaster on foot.
+Still, it may be a consideration if you’re evacuating your home in a vehicle.

-Lighter power stations are also easy to move around inside your home, particularly if you live on your own or struggle to lift heavy objects.
+Lighter power stations are also easy to move around inside your home, particularly if you live alone or struggle to lift heavy objects.

-At 22 pounds, the Jackery Explorer 1000 is light enough to lift into your car trunk or carry up and down stairs.
-The 1,002Wh capacity battery gives enough juice to charge an average laptop about 11 times or power a small cooler or fridge.
+At 22 pounds, the Jackery Explorer 1000 is light enough to lift into your car trunk or carry up and downstairs.
+The 1,002Wh battery gives enough juice to charge an average laptop about 11 times or power a small cooler or fridge.

-The 1,000W power output will be sufficient for most electronics and some small appliances, but it’ll struggle with microwaves, heaters or larger appliances.
-The power station comes with three AC outputs, plus two USB-C and one quick charge USB port, which is more than sufficient given the maximum power output.
+The 1,000W power output will be sufficient for most electronics and small appliances, but it’ll struggle with microwaves, heaters, or larger appliances.
+The power station has three AC outputs, plus two USB-C and one quick charge USB port, which is more than sufficient given the maximum power output.

 Like the Delta 1300 and Yeti stations, the Explorer 100 is equipped with MPPT technology for faster solar charging.
 It can also be charged in around seven hours from an AC outlet and fourteen hours from a 12V car cigarette lighter.